AmosEgel/smuthi/docs/installation.rst

 NFM-DS
 -------
-When you run a Smuthi simulation (containing non-spherical particles), it will install the NFM-DS Fortran package into a temporary folder.
-This automatically created folder should not be removed or modified afterward.
-Otherwise, the simulation of non-spherical particles becomes impossible and you might need to re-run Smuthi or even reinstall it.
+Whenever you run a Smuthi simulation containing non-spherical particles, it will create a copy of the NFM-DS Fortran package into a temporary folder.

-You can also create an empty folder named :code:`smuthi_nfmds_bin_tmp` at your working path to keep NFM-DS binary between simulations.
-Smuthi will check the path, copy NFM-DS package, and compile it to use for all subsequent Smuthi simulations started from this working path.
+Alternatively, you can create an empty folder named :code:`smuthi_nfmds_bin` at your working path to keep the NFM-DS binary between simulations.
+This folder will be used by Smuthi for a persistent installation of the NFM-DS package that is used for all subsequent Smuthi simulations started from this working path.